Does Your Car Insurance and Registration Have to Be Under the Same Name?

 Do Car Insurance and Registration Names Have to Match?

-Insurance companies set their own underwriting guidelines on top of state law.
-Some insurers require the policyholder to have insurable interest in the vehicle, meaning you have a financial stake in it.
-If your name isn't on the registration, an insurer may question whether you meet that standard and decline to write the policy.
-Always confirm your insurer's requirements before assuming a mismatch is acceptable.
+State law sets a floor.
+Insurers set their own rules above it.
+Some require the policyholder to have insurable interest in the vehicle, which is a financial stake in what happens to it.
+If your name isn't on the registration, that standard may not be met, and the insurer can decline the policy.
+Check before you apply, not after a claim gets denied.

 What Is Insurable Interest and Why Does It Matter?